Georgie Wisen-Vincent

 A paradigm shifting experience bringing you today’s most cutting edge, strengths-based interventions to help your neurodiverse clients thrive!

-During this one-of-a-kind, 2-day event, you’ll have the opportunity to learn from and interact with an interdisciplinary team from The Center for Connection, and see how our unique interpersonal neurobiology approach really works.
+When you view this one-of-a-kind, recorded 2-day event, you’ll have the opportunity to learn from an interdisciplinary team from The Center for Connection, and see how our unique interpersonal neurobiology approach really works.
 Following a welcoming keynote by Dr. Tina Bryson, our renowned professionals will guide you through neurodiversity-affirming interventions that leverage the neuro-relational benefits of play, attachment and parenting, somatic and trauma models, sensory integration, and the neuroception of safety.
 From early intervention to adolescence, you’ll take away dozens of transformational play-based interventions to support your clients across their ages and developmental stages.
 Best of all, this incredible learning will culminate in a panel discussion simulating a real case conference, so you can see our team planning and formulating interdisciplinary treatment in real-time as a model for your own practice!

 Plus, earn 12 CE hours (approved by APA for psychologists, CA BBS for LMFTs, LCSWs, and LPCs, and the Association for Play Therapy for aspiring and renewing Registered Play Therapists)!